HR Glossary for HR Professionals

 What is Indirect Compensation?

-Indirect compensation is a form of payment offered by employers to workers that are typically characterized as non-monetary benefits.
+Indirect compensation is a form of payment by employers offered to employees that is typically characterized as non-monetary benefits.

-A strong indirect compensation package can be part of an effective recruitment strategy.
+A strong indirect compensation package can be part of an effective recruitment strategy for attracting and retaining top talent.

 What is Considered Indirect Compensation?